 Search Engine Optimization (SEO)

 Yes, SEO in relation to content is a real thing that Google measures site performance on and not just smoke and mirrors.
 But the SEO score that's part of your Lighthouse score is pretty simplistic, based on just a dozen or so basic SEO content factors that every site should be getting right, such as having a <title> element or using descriptive text for your links.
 Brands looking to further optimize their SEO should use a more in-depth third-party tool, as opposed to hitting the standard threshold Lighthouse is measuring for.
+Lighthouse is a great tool for discovering potential SEO and load-time issues, but will not necessarily give you all the information you need to improve your actual on-page SEO.

 How do I get a Lighthouse score?